-- 1. These systems may be located on a buildable lot/parcel or platted out-lot; - 1.
+- 1. These systems may be located on any buildable lot/parcel or platted out-lot; - 1.
 Small-Scale Solar Energy Systems may be ground or roof mounted; - a.
-The following standards are applicable to all roof-mounted collectors: - (1) Roof-mounted collectors may be mounted on any legal structure, subject to review through the building permit process; - (2) Roof-mounted collectors shall be mounted as flush as possible to the roof.
-To achieve proper solar orientation, collectors may exceed the roofline by up to five (5) feet vertically above the high point, or the maximum permitted height of the structure by up to five (5) feet, whichever is more restrictive. - (3) Roof-mounted collectors shall comply with applicable state and local fire codes to ensure emergency access to the roof, provide pathways to specific areas of the roof, provide areas for smoke ventilation, and provide emergency egress from the roof. - b.
-Ground-mounted Solar Systems shall be subject to the following setbacks:

-- (1) Property line setbacks of the underlying zone district or fifteen (15) feet, whichever is less; - (2) Waterbody setbacks according to Chapter 3, Section 3.11, Development Adjacent to Water Bodies; and - (3) Minimum of forty-five (45) feet from the centerline of the roadway, or fifteen (15) feet from the edge of the roadway, whichever is greater.
+The following standards are applicable to all roof-mounted collectors: - i.
+Roof-mounted collectors may be mounted on any legal structure, subject to review through the building permit process; - ii.
+Roof-mounted collectors shall be mounted as flush as possible to the roof.
+To achieve proper solar orientation, collectors may exceed the roofline by up to five feet vertically above the high point, or the maximum permitted height of the structure by up to five feet, whichever is more restrictive. - iii.
+Roof-mounted collectors shall comply with applicable state and local fire codes to ensure emergency access to the roof, provide pathways to specific areas of the roof, provide areas for smoke ventilation, and provide emergency egress from the roof. - b.
+Ground-mounted Solar Systems shall be subject to the following setbacks: - i.
+Property line setbacks of the underlying zone district or 15 feet, whichever is less; - ii.
+Waterbody setbacks according to Chapter 3, Section 3.11, Development Adjacent to Water Bodies; and - iii.
+Minimum of 45 feet from the centerline of the roadway, or15 feet from the edge of the roadway, whichever is greater.

-2.57 Solid Waste Disposal Sites
+2.77 Solid Waste Disposal Site